Albert0i/RU204/Data101.md

 `DEL` deletes one or more keys.
 `UNLINK` asynchronously deletes one or more keys.

 The `UNLINK` command is very similar to DEL: it removes the specified keys.
 Just like DEL a key is ignored if it does not exist.
 However the command performs the actual memory reclaiming in a different thread, so **it is not blocking, while DEL is**.
 This is where the command name comes from: the command just unlinks the keys from the keyspace.
-The actual removal will happen later asynchronously.
+The actual removal will happen later asynchronously.An analogy in using `keys` command and the more sophisticated `scan` commands.

-An analogy in using `keys` command and the more sophisticated `scan` commands.
-There is no such command as `DEL [pattern]` as `DELETE FROM file WHERE condition` in relational database.
+There is no `DEL [pattern]` as `DELETE FROM [file] WHERE [condition]` in relational database.
 To cope with this awkwardness, a [Lua](https://www.lua.org/) comes into pla:

 delete-keys.lua
 ```